ibm-cloud-docs/logs-router/tenant-get.md

 ## Getting tenant information by using the API
-{: #get-tenant-api}
+{: #tenant-get-api}
 {: api}

 Submit the get tenant request to {{site.data.keyword.logs_routing_full_notm}} by using the appropriate [management endpoint URL for the correct region](/docs/logs-router?topic=logs-router-endpoints).

 You can use the tenant listing capability to retrieve tenant information if you do not know your tenant's ID.
 If you know the ID of the tenant, you can use {{site.data.keyword.logs_routing_full_notm}} to retrieve that tenant's specific information.
-For more information, see [Listing tenants that are defined in the account](/docs/logs-router?topic=logs-router-list-tenants&interface=ui).
+For more information, see [Listing tenants that are defined in the account](/docs/logs-router?topic=logs-router-tenants-list&interface=ui).
 {: tip}

 The following example shows getting information about an {{site.data.keyword.logs_routing_full_notm}} tenant in the `us-east` region by using a VPE: